NathanielInman/jugs/README.md

 ## Changes

 ```
+12-17-2018:
+  Webpack now keeps css file separate instead of attached by javascript
+  Webpack will now copy files to dist folder and listen to assets automatically
+  Simplified file structure even more (/src/app -> /src)
 06-05-2018:
   Updated all npm modules to latest versions including webpack
   cleaning of folders is done with webpack instead of npm scripts now